Mad monkey minds see, hear, speak no evil

 The saying of the three monkeys is expanded into a major moral commandment by Sathya Sai Baba.
-He preaches that one should "See, hear and speak only good" extending this to "See good, be good, do good", "Always speak softly and sweetly" and other variants on the same theme.
-This penny proverb is hundreds of years old (origin not known) and is a key to much of Sai Baba's 'teaching' on correct behavior.
+He preaches that one should "See, hear and speak only good" extending this to "See good, be good, do good", "Always speak softly and sweetly" "Always speak obligingly" and other variants on the same theme.
+This penny proverb type thinking is hundreds of years old (origin not known) and is a key to much of Sai Baba's 'teaching' on correct behavior.
 From Sathya Sai, however, this proverb is an oft-repeated warning clearly designed to stop any kind of natural curiosity about anything other than what Sathya Sai Baba teaches and tells one to do.
 Especially any curiosity to find out about his private affairs!
-He is an extremely secretive person who hides away and controls his contacts through the ‘filters’ that many persons around him serve as - a classic case of justified paranoia by someone who evidently has a lot to hide.
-Followers use it regularly against anyone who raises questions as to the credibility of Sathya Sai Baba s claims or criticises and accuses him of anything.
+The ashram has always been under the enforcement of muerta (silent collusion) as regards the tiniest sliver of questioning or doubt about anything to do with Sai Baba or his motives and works.
+He was an extremely secretive person who hid away and controlled his contacts through the ‘filters’ that many persons around him served as - a classic case of justified paranoia by someone who evidently had a great deal to hide.
+Followers used it regularly against anyone who raised even innocently put questions about Sai Baba claims and directives.

 No one can avoid seeing people act in bad ways, immorally and criminally.
 If one calls anything 'evil' (as the aphorism names it), then it can only refer to actions of those kinds.
 The phrase is often said of people who don't want to be involved, which fits with Sai Baba's unrealistic teaching about avoiding attachment to friends or even family, and never criticizing others.
 Like so many such penny proverbs, is not only vague but also impossible in actual life.